rapiddweller/rapiddweller-benerator-ce/doc/data_anonymization_concepts.md

 | Restricted fields tracking         |     65 ME/h |
 | Restricted fields and 10% samples  |     75 ME/h |

-ME/h stands for million entities per hour.
+ME/h stands for a million entities per hour.

 ## 'condition'

-When anoymizing or importing data, you may need to match multi-field-constraints of the form "if field A is set then field B must be set and field C must be null“.
-It many cases, an easy solution is to import data, mutate only non-null fields and leave null-valued fields as they are.
+When anonymizing or importing data, you may need to match multi-field constraints of the form "if field A is set then field B must be set and field C must be null“.
+In many cases, an easy solution is to import data, mutate only non-null fields and leave null-valued fields as they are.